 |

-Half the 1.5m population rely on the UN agency for Palestinian refugees, Unrwa, for their staple foods.
-Unrwa food distribution has been suspended several times since June 2007 as a result of border closures or fuel shortages.
+Aid agencies operating in Gaza say they have largely been able to continue to transport basic supplies such as flour and cooking oil into the territory.
+But the UN's Food and Agriculture Organisation says 61% of Gazans are "food insecure".
+According to the UN agency for Palestinian refugees, Unrwa, 80% of Gazan households rely on some kind of food aid.
+Unrwa provides food aid for 750,000 people, half the population.
+Its food distribution has been suspended several times since June 2007 as a result of border closures or fuel shortages.
 Israel usually says crossings are closed for security reasons, pointing to occasions when Palestinian militants have attacked the crossings or fired barrages of rockets into Israel.
-The Unrwa rations provide about two-thirds of dietary needs, and so need to be supplemented by dairy products, meat, fish and fresh fruit and vegetables.
+Unrwa rations provide about two-thirds of dietary needs, and so need to be supplemented by dairy products, meat, fish and fresh fruit and vegetables.
 Some of these items are grown locally, some allowed in from Israel, and some smuggled in through tunnels under the Egypt-Gaza border.
-But aid agencies say availability of is reduced and sporadic, prices have risen and many Gazans simply cannot afford a balanced diet.
+But with the Palestinian Bureau of Statistics estimating unemployment at 38.6% in early 2010, some Gazans cannot afford the basics, even if they are physically available.
+Unrwa says the number of Gazan that it helps who are unable to buy basic items such as soap, stationary and safe drinking water has tripled since 2007.
 A UN survey in 2008 found more than half Gaza's households had sold their disposable assets and were relying on credit to buy food, three-quarters of Gazans were buying less food than in the past, and almost all were eating less fresh fruit, vegetables and animal protein to save money.
 The Israeli military operation in December and January 2009 disrupted food aid transfer and distribution significantly, as well as causing what the UN FAO estimates at $180m of damage to the agricultural sector.
 According to the World Health Organization, one third of children under five and women of childbearing age are anaemic.
-The Gazan organisation Ard al-Insan is treating 4,000 malnourished children, and says it has seen increases in signs of malnutrition under the blockade.

 FUEL AND POWER

 In September 2007, the Israeli government declared the Strip a "hostile entity" in response to continued rocket attacks on southern Israel, and said it would start cutting fuel imports.
 At times, petrol and diesel shortages have caused major problems.
-Donkey carts are a common sight in Gaza, and some drivers run their cars on cooking oil.
+Donkey carts are a common sight in Gaza.
 Vehicle fuel enters from Egypt through the tunnels.
-No petrol or diesel for cars has been allowed in from Israel since November 2008, except for UN cars, and in June 2009 the UN said only half the cooking gas needed was allowed in.
+According to information complied by Oxfam, no petrol or diesel for vehicles has been allowed in from Israel since November 2008, except for fuel for UN cars and five other shipments in three years.
+The amount of cooking gas allowed in has generally fluctuated between about a third and a half of requirements, Oxfam figures show.

 ELECTRICITY

 Gaza's electricity supply is made up of 144MW from Israel, 17MW from Egypt and the rest from an EU-run power plant in Gaza which can generate up to 80MW.
 The power plant's fuel is usually brought in through the main fuel entry point, the Nahal Oz crossing.
 The plant has shut down completely several times after running out of fuel because the crossing was closed.
 It was out of fuel for most of the Israeli operation in January 2009, leaving two-thirds of Gazans without power at the height of the crisis.
-For much of the past 18 months, the power plant has received enough fuel to operate at only about two-thirds of its capacity - in line with an Israeli Supreme Court ruling which set a minimum amount of fuel that Israel must allow into Gaza.
+Since early 2008, the power plant has received enough fuel to operate at only about two-thirds of its capacity - in line with an Israeli Supreme Court ruling which set a minimum amount of fuel that Israel must allow into Gaza.
 Figures monitored by international agencies show fuel deliveries dropped even below these minimums at several points in the first half of 2008.
+In late 2009, the responsibility for funding the fuel was transferred from the EU to the Ramallah-based Palestinian Authority - since then the amount of fuel supplied has declined.
+In April and May 2010, fuel supply fluctuated, with the plant able to operate at between 20 and 50% of its capacity.
 Power cuts remain frequent.
-Research by Oxfam shows houses across Gaza without power for between 4% and 33% of the time.
+Research by Oxfam in April 2010 showed houses across Gaza without power for 35-60 hours a week.

 SEWAGE AND WATER

 The blockade has taken its toll on Gaza's water and sewage network.
 Lack of spare parts has made repairs difficult.
 Intermittent power supplies have made pumps reliant on generators, which in turn have lacked spare parts and fuel.
-Even a flagship sewage project backed by the international community's Middle East envoy Tony Blair has been jeopardised by the blockade, with the entry of crucial components delayed since March, a World Bank memo obtained by Reuters said in June 2009.
 The WHO says Operation Cast Lead worsened an already bad situation.
 Before the operation, it says Gazans had only half the water they needed according to international standards, and 80% of water supplied did not meet WHO drinking standards.
 At the height of the January fighting, half of Gaza's population had no access to piped water.
-In early June 2009, 28,000 people were still without piped water.
-Gaza's sewage body said less than 40% of the fuel required was available in the first half of 2008, and estimated it was releasing 50-70m litres of raw or poorly-treated sewage into the sea daily.
+Gaza's sewage treatment body estimates that at least 50m litres of raw or poorly-treated sewage is released into the sea daily.
 Some of Gaza's sewage is stored in huge lagoons, one of which burst in 2007 causing at least five deaths.
-There have been period fears that others would burst, especially during Cast Lead.

 BUSINESSES

 Overall, the UN says the blockade has caused the economy "irreversible damage".
-Unemployment has soared from 30% in 2007 to 40% in 2008, according to the World Bank.
-The UN says that when aid is discounted, 80% of Gazans are living in poverty.
+Unemployment has soared from 30% in 2007 to 40% in 2008, according to the World Bank, though it dropped slightly in early 2010.
+The UN says that when aid is discounted, 70% of Gazan families live on less than a dollar a day per person.
 The closures have devastated the private sector.
-Nothing, apart from a small number of trucks of strawberries and flowers, has been exported since June 2007.
-Before the closure, up to about 750 trucks of furniture, food products, textiles and agricultural produce left Gaza each month, worth half a million US dollars a day.
-Even production for local needs has come to a virtual standstill because raw materials are usually refused entry - for example, according to Israeli rights organisation Gisha, small containers of margarine are allowed in for household consumption, but not large buckets, which might be used for industrial food manufacturing.
+Before 2007, up to about 750 trucks of furniture, food products, textiles and agricultural produce left Gaza each month, worth half a million US dollars a day.
+Under the blockade, the only exports allowed have been a small number of trucks of strawberries and flowers - although the situation improved slightly in early 2010, with 118 trucks leaving between December 2009 to April 2010.
+Even production for local needs has come to a virtual standstill because raw materials are usually refused entry According to Israeli rights organisation Gisha, small containers of margarine are allowed in for household consumption, but not large buckets, which might be used for industrial food manufacturing.
+Some industrial premises have resumed limited production using goods brought in from the tunnels.
 Before the blockade, 3,900 industrial premises were operating, employing 35,000 people - by June 2008, only 90 were still functioning, employing only 860, according to the Palestinian Trade Center.
 The situation improved slightly during the truce.
-An estimated $140m of damage was done to Gaza businesses during the December and January military operation, according to a Palestinian business body, the Palestinian Private Sector Coordinating Council.
-The World Bank says this resulted in the closure of "many" of the businesses that were still functioning.
+An estimated total of $140m of damage was done to Gaza businesses during the December and January military operation, according to a Palestinian business body, the Palestinian Private Sector Coordinating Council.

 AGRICULTURE